Opener-Initiative/DECT-NR--Open-Stack/README.md

 # C Code DECT NR+ Implementation over nRF9161

-This repository contains work-in-progress source code and resources for a communication system prototype implementing the **DECT-2020** standard on the **Nordic nRF9161** System-in-Package (SiP).
+This repository contains work-in-progress source code and resources for a communication system prototype implementing the **DECT-2020** standard on the **Nordic nRF91X1** System-in-Package (SiP).

 The project models the standard using a **finite state machine (FSM)** and integrates the modem via the official **nRF Modem API** to ensure real-time, low-latency operation.

 ## 🧩 Context Overview

 - **Objective:** Develop a DECT NR+ C code implementation modeling ETSI TS 103 636 Parts 1–5.
-- **Hardware:** Nordic nRF9161 (processor + LTE modem).
+- **Hardware:** Nordic nRF91X1 (processor + modem).
 - **Software Architecture:**
    - FSM controlling system states and protocol flow.
-   - Dedicated threads for RX/TX and modem handling.
+   - I/O Module to inject and extract data from the network.
+   - Data buffers for applications to interact with DECT NR+ network.
+   - Package Core, composed of packet processor and packet generator.
-   - Event queues, semaphores, and work queues for synchronization.
+   - Package queues, TX queue and RX queue.
+   - Modem handler to coordinate
    - Packet header definitions and functions for assembling and disassembling.
    - Functions to pack and unpack DECT messages with multiple headers.
 - **Focus:** Create a solid base for a telecommunication technology capable of transmitting information in defined scenarios, implementing characteristics from ETSI TS 103 636.